enaut/pslink/README.md

 $ dx bundle --release --package web
 ```

-If that succeeds you should now be able to call pslink.
+If that succeeds you should now be able to call Pslink.
 The binary is located at `target/dx/web/release/web/server`.
 The directory `target/dx/web/release/web/` can be moved wherever you want it to be.

 **In the binary releases and in this README the `server` binary is renamed to `pslink`.**